OPENDAP/hyrax_guide/Hyrax/README.md

 ## Notes about specific adoc files

-**preface.adoc** If we use the book format, we can have a preface and should move the acknowledgements from Hyrax.adoc to there (I think) along with other text like, this is why Hyrax exists and/or other stuff that one usually finds in a Preface.
+### preface.adoc

-### Files with _include_ directives
+If we use the book format, we can have a preface and should move the acknowledgements from Hyrax.adoc to there (I think) along with other text like, this is why Hyrax exists and/or other stuff that one usually finds in a Preface.

-At least I think these all _include_ other files.
-These are mostly in alphabetical order unless I moved stuff around because that seemed like a good idea.
+### Master\_Hyrax\_Table\_of\_Contents.adoc

-**Master\_Hyrax\_Table\_of\_Contents.adoc** This is the main document for the whole manual.
+This is the main document for the whole manual.
 It now uses _include_ directives in place of _link_s.
 There are notes in the file about building the manual as a multipart book.
 There other notes about missing content sections (like how to install the BES or start the OLFS).

 I changed the title to _The Hyrax Data Server Installation and Configuration Guide_ and it now has six sections (Overview, Installation,